Dan-Duran/website-rsync-backup/README.md

 ## Features

-- Daily backups with custom retention (default: 90 days)
-- Weekly backups (on Sundays) with custom retention (default: 52 weeks)
-- Monthly backups (on the 1st of each month) with custom retention (default: 24 months)
+- **Daily, Weekly, and Monthly Backups**: Custom retention periods for each (default: 90 days, 52 weeks, 24 months).
-- Automatic rotation to remove old backups
+- **Automatic Rotation**: Automatically removes old backups to manage storage efficiently.
-- Uses rsync for efficient, incremental backups
+- **Rsync-Based**: Utilizes rsync for efficient, incremental backups, minimizing bandwidth and storage usage.
-- Customizable file and directory exclusions
-- Comprehensive error handling and logging
+- **Customizable Exclusions**: Easily exclude specific files or directories from backups.
+- **Comprehensive Error Handling and Logging**: Logs detailed information and handles errors gracefully.
-- Disk space check before backup (default 1GB)
+- **Disk Space Check**: Ensures sufficient disk space is available before starting backups (default 1GB).
-- Root privilege check
+- **Root Privilege Check**: Ensures the script is run with the necessary permissions.
-- Configurable email notifications for backup successes and failures via SMTP or Postmark
+- **Configurable Email Notifications**: Supports notifications via SMTP or Postmark, with options to enable/disable based on success or failure.
-- Option to completely disable email notifications
-- Option to back up from a remote source over SSH
+- **Remote Backup Capability**: Option to back up from a remote source over SSH, with both key and password authentication.
+- **Centralized Configuration**: All configurations are managed via a single `.env` file, making it easy to manage and update settings.

 ## Prerequisites